 Our faculty includes professors and group leaders from the Max Planck Institute of Molecular Plant Physiology and the Faculty of Science of the University of Potsdam.
 Research is at the core of the three-year programme of IMPRS-PMPG.
 We provide a unique training opportunity in modern plant science with a systems biology-oriented approach.
 Arabidopsis thaliana is our primary model organism, and our research projects use a range of methods - from molecular physiology, molecular phenotyping (-omics) technologies, and cutting-edge analytical techniques to bioinformatics and modelling.

-The doctoral candidates within IMPRS-PMPG come from a variety of scientific backgrounds - biology, biochemistry, chemistry, physics, informatics, mathematics, and related fields.
+The doctoral candidates within IMPRS-PMPG come from a variety of scientific backgrounds - biology, biochemistry, bioinformatics, chemistry, physics, mathematics, and related fields.
 Our doctoral students receive interdisciplinary scientific training through lecture series and seminar courses, with English as a working language.
 A part of our curriculum is devoted to transferable skills training, such as scientific presentation and writing, communication, team-work, etc. We aim to be as flexible as possible in our scientific and complementary skills training so that the curricular activities in IMPRS-PMPG fit the individual needs and interests of each doctoral student and his or her thesis project.